codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 **setSurroundCount()**

-In the first line, the ``setSurroundCount()`` method specifies that we want to show two links to either side of the current page link.
+In the first line, the ``setSurroundCount()`` method specifies than we want to show two links to either side of the current page link.
 The only parameter that it accepts is the number of links to show.

 **hasPrevious()** & **hasNext()**